 Career Services: The Career Services Center aids students in planning for careers that fit with their interests, skills, and values.
-A professional career counselor works with students to guide them through self assessment, career awareness, career decision, and the job search process.
-A library of academic and career information is housed in the Center.
+Professional career counselors work with students to guide them through self assessment, career awareness, career decision, and the job search process.